-So you've seen all the doctors and specialists, you've had all the tests—and at the end of it all you discovered that your pain is chronic.
+You've seen all the doctors and specialists, and you've had all the tests—then, at the end of it all, you’ve discovered that your back pain is "chronic."

-For many, this is an unfortunate reality thanks to conditions that cannot be easily cured or treated, such as degenerative disc disease, spinal stenosis and spondylolisthesis.
-This type of pain often follows a pattern of low-level discomfort with intermittent flare-ups of more intense pain.
+For many, this is an unfortunate reality thanks to conditions that are not easily treated and rarely cured such as degenerative disc disease, spinal stenosis and spondylolisthesis.
+Chronic pain from these conditions often follows a pattern of low-level discomfort with intermittent flare-ups of more intense pain.

-Living with pain day-in and day-out is exhausting and frustrating.
-But you can limit the severity of your pain—and the effect it has on you—with the following 2 strategies:
+Living with chronic pain day-in and day-out can be exhausting and frustrating.
+But you can limit the severity of your pain—and the effect it has on you—with the following 3 strategies:

 1. Become an expert at pain management

-Remember that no one pain management technique works for everyone.
-With this in mind, you need to be open to trying new methods and techniques to diminish and manage your pain.
+No one pain management technique works for everyone.
+With this in mind, you need to be open to trying all sorts of methods and techniques to diminish and manage your pain.

-Keeping your pain at a tolerable level will help keep you active, which in turn will minimize your chronic pain and help prevent it from getting worse.
+Keeping your pain at the lowest level possible will help keep you active, which in turn will minimize your chronic pain further and help prevent it from getting worse.
 It will also help decrease the stress that is often associated with chronic pain.
 Common pain management techniques include:

 - Cold therapy